shadowisf/FeelTok/README.md

    ```bash
    npm install
    ```
-2. Install development build on real device or simulator, using the .app or .apk provided in "builds" folder
+2. Install development build on real device or simulator, using the .app or .apk provided in the zip files under "builds" folder
-2. Start Expo in development mode
+3. Start Expo in development mode
    ```bash
     npx expo start
    ```
-3. Open installed development build on mobile device or simulator
+4. Open installed development build on mobile device or simulator